marinov98/MarinMacs/README.md

   ### Javascript

   #### Node
+  - install curl on Ubuntu before looking up the instructions
   - look up how to install nodejs
   - After installing node, use its commands to install eslint